How to Host a Surprise Birthday Party That Actually Works

-Short answer: To host a successful surprise party, start planning 3 to 4 weeks in advance, limit who knows the secret, choose a believable cover story, and coordinate the reveal moment carefully.
+Short answer: To host a successful surprise birthday party, start planning 3 to 4 weeks in advance, limit who knows the secret, choose a believable cover story, and coordinate the reveal moment carefully.

 - Start planning at least 3 weeks before the party date